Yahapi/yahapi/format.md

 ## 3.2 Element type

 A collection resource **MAY** contain different `types` if all types share the same abstraction.
-In the following example all items share the same abstract `product`:
+In the following example all items are considered a `product`:

 ```
 {